Sanskriti199/PayProof/README.md

 ## Team and Contributions

-This project was developed by a two‑member team with clearly defined responsibilities.
+This project was developed by a two‑member team .

-### Sanskriti – Backend and AI/ML
+### Sanskriti Mittal – Backend and AI/ML
 - Image forensics and preprocessing using OpenCV
 - OCR‑based text extraction from UPI screenshots
 - Machine learning model for screenshot classification